Claudia Barrett: Career

 Although she was mainly involved with television, Barrett's acting career began with film in the late 1940s and 1950s.
-At age 18, she was contracted to Warner Bros. under the stage name Imagene Williams.
+At age 18, she was contracted to Warner Bros. under her name Imagene Williams.
 Her first movie appearance was in the 1949 film noir White Heat starring James Cagney and Virginia Mayo.
 The next year, she was cast as Dolly Travers in the MGM film The Happy Years, which starred Dean Stockwell, Darryl Hickman, and Leo G. Carroll.
 After leaving Warner Bros., she appeared in several films for Republic Pictures, a studio that mostly produced Westerns.
 She could ride a horse after learning as a Girl Scout.
 Her other film credits included The Story of Seabiscuit and Chain Lightning, as well as one of the leads of A Life at Stake, a murder drama starring Angela Lansbury.
 In 1953, she played one of the lead roles, Alice, in the low-budget science-fiction film Robot Monster, generally regarded as one of the worst films of all time.
 She accepted the part against the advice of her agent.
 She said the following about her role:

 When you decide to make a movie, the decision is made for various reasons: money, fame, or working with a particular star or director.
 I just wanted to act.
 I was a professional actress for 14 years, and I really loved the business.
 And Robot Monster was a movie I enjoyed making.

 Barrett appeared in numerous television shows, including The Abbott and Costello Show, China Smith, Space Patrol, That's My Boy, The Lone Ranger, 77 Sunset Strip, Colt .45, and The Jack Benny Program.

 Despite her love of acting, Barrett's career diminished in the 1960s.
 In 1964, she retired from acting to work in film distribution and publicity.
 She was eventually hired at the Academy of Motion Picture Arts and Sciences, where she worked in the division that produced the awards for scientific and technical advances.
 She worked there from 1981 until 1995, when she retired from the film industry.